Skip to content

 Subjective requirements: the new Madrid resident

 The Madrid regional deduction is designed for new tax residents in the Comunidad de Madrid.
-This implies, in general terms [VERIFY: literal text of Decreto 1/2024]:
+Under art.
+17 bis of DL 1/2010 of Madrid (as amended by Ley 4/2024), the general requirements are:

 1. No prior residence in Spain — or at least not in the Comunidad de Madrid — for a specified number of years prior to relocation.
 In line with the philosophy of the Beckham regime (five years of prior non-residency), a similar or shorter requirement in the regional framework is to be expected.